 Having a problem getting something to work or want to know why I setup something in a certain way?
 Ping me on Twitter @mmistakes or file a GitHub issue.
 And if you make something cool with this theme feel free to let me know.

-This theme is free and open source software, distributed under the GNU General Public License.
-So feel free to use it on your site without linking back to me or including a disclaimer.
+This theme is free and open source software, distributed under the MIT License.
+So feel free to modify it however you’d like without linking back to me or including a disclaimer.

 To me a blog’s masthead, logo, title, headline, and navigation are branding elements that can reinforce or distract from a central theme or feeling.
 I suppose downplaying or removing these elements could be see as a way of branding too… but that’s a discussion for another day. ↩